Male privilege: Scope

 The term "male privilege" does not apply to a solitary occurrence of the use of power, but rather describes one of many systemic power structures that are interdependent and interlinked throughout societies and cultures.

 Privilege is not shared equally by all males.
 Abhijit Das argues that understanding male privilege requires understanding both the pressures placed on men by traditional gender roles and also the systematic advantages they receive.
 Das emphasizes that these pressures and advantages are not equal for all men, but vary depending on factors such as race, class, caste, etc. Research by Das shows that maintaining attention on male weaknesses hurts our ability to discover the advantages men receive based on sex along with their social dominance.
 The process of fighting persistent gender inequality requires male involvement to study how patriarchal advantage benefits individual men while also understanding how such benefits overlap with other factors determining social standing.

 Those who most closely match an ideal masculine norm benefit the most from privilege.
 In Western patriarchal societies this ideal has been described as being "white, heterosexual, stoic, wealthy, strong, tough, competitive, and autonomous".
 Men's studies scholars refer to this ideal masculine norm as hegemonic masculinity.
 While essentially all males benefit from privilege to some degree, those who visibly differ from the norm may not benefit fully in certain situations, especially in the company of other men that more closely match it.

 Men who have experienced bullying and domestic violence in youth, in particular, may not accept the idea that they are beneficiaries of privilege.
 Such forms of coercive violence are linked to the idea of toxic masculinity, a specific model of manhood that creates hierarchies of dominance in which some are favored and others are harmed.

+Men's interpretations of their bullying experiences vary depending on how closely they conformed to hegemonic masculine norms and how satisfied they are with their current lives.
+However, regardless of their position within those hierarchies, they often view it as a space that shaped and formed their adult lives.
+All in all, the issue of power remains central.
+Whether they experienced social privilege or marginalization, men frequently tend to frame their stories around personal influence which results in placing themselves within a dominant gender ideology that defines masculinity in very narrow and restricted ways.